Borreg0/Gestr/README.md

     2. Descripción de los módulos y funcionalidades.
     3. Herramientas y bibliotecas utilizadas

-## **Instrucciones para instalar y ejecutar la aplicación.**
+## **Instrucciones para ejecutar la aplicación.**

-- La aplicacion ya viene compilada, pero si se quiere recompilar es posible hacerlo siguiendo estos pasos:

-- Usar Cx_Freeze con la configuración del archivo Setup.py.

-- Desde la consola: "python Setup.py build"
+- Open it with VSCode or any other IDE and run Gestr.py file

+- Sadly due to the magnitude of the project I am unable to use CX_Freeze to compile the app, and other tools didn't work as expected.

 ## **Descripción de los módulos y funcionalidades.**